TikTok, WhatsApp, YouTube and Websites

 TikTok is ideal for sharing short, fun, and engaging videos that help students connect with your CU’s personality and community.

-While TikTok isn’t the best place for promoting specific events (videos can take time to gain traction), it’s great for building a following through light-hearted, creative content.
 Reuse videos you’ve already made for Instagram Reels or Facebook, and make sure they’re formatted in portrait mode.
-Use trending sounds and effects, and always include a link in your bio to guide viewers to next steps.
+Use trending audio, and always include a link in your bio to guide viewers to next steps.

 Keep your content authentic and avoid clichés.
-Aim to reflect the diversity of your audience, including Christians, seekers, international students, and freshers.
+Aim to reflect the diversity of your audience, including Christians, seekers, international students, and new students.

 WhatsApp is great for creating group chats for connection and communication.